 Decorative Wooden Spinning Tops

 These lovingly hand-crafted wooden spinning tops are the perfect gift for the child in your life—or your own inner child!
 Made from poplar, walnut, and ash, each classic toy is hand-colored and unique.
 No two are alike.
-Note: Unless otherwise indicated, your top will be picked at random.
-If you would like a particular color combination, please indicate this when ordering and we will do our best to find a match.
+Note: We only have the plain wood tops at this time.

 Made of plush 100% organic cotton, this winsome little lamb does double duty as a rattle and a teether.